 NOTE: An option for using resin backed stone in vertical applications is to use the spot bond method.
 This can be done using LATAPOXY 310 Stone Adhesive or LATAPOXY 310 Rapid Stone Adhesive placed in a minimum of five spots on the back of the stone and should cover a minimum of 10% of the area.
-The resin must first be ground off the back, exposing bare stone, and then cleaned prior to applying the LATAPOXY 310 Stone Adhesive.
-The stone must also be structurally sound enough to be bonded with this method.
+The resin must first be grinded off the back, exposing bare stone, and then cleaned prior to applying the LATAPOXY 310 Stone Adhesive.

 Some of the old rules apply even to large format, resin backed tile or stone.
-Moisture sensitive stone (e.g. green marble) must still be set with LATAPOXY 300 Adhesive - no matter what type of resin is used on the back.
-White or light coloured stone should still be set using a white adhesive, and some installers will only use a white adhesives when setting any stone product to avoid any confusion at the job site.
-Movement joints must be honoured at the perimeter of the installation as well as in the field.
-The recommendation is to follow movement joint recommendations in AS3958.1 & 2 or the Tile Council of North America (TCNA) Handbook guidelines outlined in EJ-171 and use LATASILTM for movement joint applications.
+Moisture sensitive stone (e.g. green marble) must still be set with LATAPOXY[®] 300 Adhesive no matter what type of resin is used on the back.
+White or light colored stone should still be set using a white mortar, and some installers will only use a white mortar when setting any stone product to avoid any confusion at the job site.
+Movement joints must be honored at the perimeter of the installation as well as in the field.
+The recommendation is to follow the Tile Council of North America (TCNA) Handbook guidelines outlined in EJ-171 and use LATASILTM for movement joint applications.
 Some porous stone may require LATASIL 9118 Primer.